NERSC/spack-infrastructure/docs/spack_training.rst

     source spack/share/spack/setup-env.sh

 Once you have acquired Spack and sourced the activation script, please run the following commands to ensure your setup is done correctly.
-We have configured the environment, ``SPACK_PYTHON``, to use a python wrapper in the virtual environment.
+We have configured the environment, ``SPACK_PYTHON``, to use a Python wrapper in the virtual environment.

 .. code-block:: console